proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

             ![image](./media/image-048a.gif)

-        1. If this is the first time you are connecting to this subscription, you will need to authorize VSTS to have access to deploy to Azure.
+        1. If this is the first time you are connecting to this subscription, you will need to authorize ADO to have access to deploy to Azure.
 After you select your subscription, click `Authorize`.

         ![image](./media/image-067.gif)

-    1. Navigate back to the VSTS build tab in the browser and click the click the `Refresh` icon to refresh the connections.
+    1. Navigate back to the ADO build tab in the browser and click the click the `Refresh` icon to refresh the connections.
 The `Azure` connection that we setup should now appear.
 Select it.

     1. Next, for `App Service Name` choose the name of the .NET Azure Web App.
 It may take a moment to populate.